lsoft/ReSequel.Support/README.md

 The `ReSequelSetup.xml` file contains information about ReSequel settings.

 - Reformat: section contains settings for formatting SQL queries.
-  - DoFormat: perform query formatting (arrangement of indents and line breaks).
   - PaddingStep: the number of spaces to indent.
 Tabulation is not supported.
+  - DoFormat: perform query formatting (arrangement of indents and line breaks).
   - UpperCaseForKeywords: convert all SQL keywords to UPPER CASE.
+  - SqlServer: SqlServer specific options.
     - WrapIdentifiers: wrap identifiers in square brackets.
-  - AddDbo: append `dbo` to table names.
+    - AddDbo: append `dbo` to table names if cas of schema name absense.
-  - SwitchToStrict: enable strict mode.
+    - SwitchToStrict: enable strict mode (adding `from`, `into` etc. to the query).
-- Scan: contains information about where to get SQL queries from your source code.
+- Scan: contains information about where to get SQL queries from your source code. **It's the main place you need to change to.**
   - Project: the name of the project that contains the SQL queries. `.Net Framework` - for system classes.
   - Container: a class that contains SQL queries.
     - Property: C# property that contains SQL queries.
     - Method: C# method that contains SQL queries.
       - Argument: method arguments in order. `ContainsSql="true"` means that this argument contains a SQL query. `Type` is the BASE class of the method argument. `Type="System.Object"` means that ReSequel will accept any type for this argument.
   - Generator: SQL query generator.
     - `Method Name="..."
-ContainsSql="true"` - a generator method that contains the main SQL.
+ContainsSql="true"` - a generator method that contains the SQL "skeleton".
     - `Method Name="..."
-ContainsOptions="true"` - a generator method that contains an option to substitute in the underlying SQL.
+ContainsOptions="true"` - a generator method that contains option name at first parameter, followed by the options to substitute in the SQL "skeleton".

 Please, refer to `DbProviderExample.sln` and its `ReSequelSetup.xml` file to see the example.